On cubic torsors, biextensions and Severi-Brauer varieties over Abelian varieties: Cyclic Azumaya algebras and the Brauer group

 \begin{proof} This can also be checked locally via a cup-product calculation, \cite[Corollary 2.6]{Kaji:1988}. \end{proof}

-\np Let $\mu_r$ denote the multiplicative group of $r$th roots of unity.
-The structure of $r$-torsion in the Brauer group of $A$ is well known and is described in: \begin{theorem}[\cite{Kaji:1988} or \cite{Berkovich:1972}] Let $A$ be an Abelian variety over an algebraically closed field $\kk$ and fix a positive integer $r$ which is prime to the characteristic of $\kk$.
-In this context, the $r$-torsion part of the Brauer group $\Br(A)$ is generated by the Hilbert symbols.
-Furthermore, the group $\Br(A)[r]$ sits in an exact sequence:
+The first main result for $r$-torsion in the Brauer group of $X$ is stated in the following way.

+\begin{theorem}[{\cite[Chapter IV]{Milne:Etale}}] Let $X$ be a nonsingular projective variety over an algebraically closed field $\kk$ and fix a positive integer $r$ which is not divisible by the characteristic of $\kk$.
+In this context, the $r$-torsion part of the Brauer group $\Br(X)$ is generated by the Hilbert symbols.
+Furthermore, the group $\Br(X)[r]$ sits in an exact sequence

 \end{theorem} \begin{proof} The key point is that this exact sequence is induced by the Kummer sequence